Cedric Belfrage: Intelligence allegations

 According to FBI files, Belfrage was questioned by the FBI in 1947 about his involvement with the Communist Party.
 The interview covered his relations with CPUSA General Secretary Earl Browder, Jacob Golos, V. J. Jerome, and surveillances and documents about Scotland Yard and the Vichy Government of France.
 In her 1951 memoir Out of Bondage, Elizabeth Bentley (who had reported to Golos) recounted Belfrage's interactions with Golos.

 In 1995, intercepts decrypted by Venona – a project between the US and British intelligence services to decipher Soviet messages – were made public.
 United States intelligence has alleged that Unnamed Codename Number 9 (UNC/9) was Belfrage.
 Venona also had a cover name "Charlie" that was not identified by the FBI.

 The 1948 Gorsky Memo, found in Soviet Archives, identifies Belfrage as having a covert relationship with Soviet intelligence as a member of the "Sound" and "Myrna" groups.
 Seven Venona decrypts reference UNC/9 in passing conversations between Belfrage's bureau chief and Winston Churchill on to the Soviets.
-Belfrage is referenced in the following Venona decrypts, 592 KGB New York to Moscow, 29 April 1943; 725 KGB New York to Moscow, 19 May 1943, p.
-1 725, KGB New York to Moscow, 19 May 1943, p.
-2, 810 KGB New York to Moscow, 29 May 1943, p.
-1, 810 KGB New York to Moscow, 29 May 1943, p.
-2, 952 KGB New York to Moscow, 21 June 1943, p.
-1, 952 KGB New York to Moscow, 21 June 1943, p.
-2, 974 KGB New York to Moscow, 22 June 1943, p.
-1, 974 KGB New York to Moscow, 22 June 1943, p.
-2, 1430 KGB New York to Moscow, 2 September 1943, 1452 KGB New York to Moscow, 8 September 1943, p.
-1, 1452 KGB New York to Moscow, 8 September 1943, p.
-2. During the period in question, the United States and the Soviet Union were wartime allies while at the same time the Soviet Union maintained a spy network of American citizens who passed US secrets to the Soviets.
+During the period in question, the United States and the Soviet Union were wartime allies while at the same time the Soviet Union maintained a spy network of American citizens who passed US secrets to the Soviets.